microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Repair-WinGetPackageManager.md

 ### -Version

-Specify the WinGet client version.
+Use this parameter to specify the specific version of the WinGet client to install.

 ```yaml
 Type: System.String